mongodb/docs/source/includes/pre-migration-checklist.rst

      representative client machine, if you don't already have it.

   #.
 Connect to your destination cluster using the connection string
      from the |service| UI.
-For more information, see :ref:`Connect via mongo Shell <connect-mongo-shell>`.
+For more information, see :ref:`connect-mongo-shell`.

   Once you have verified your connectivity to your target cluster, start the import procedure.